Master of Arts in Teaching

 - Official college transcript that shows Bachelors’ degree from accredited institution*

 - Official college transcripts from each institution attended

-- Documentation of passing grade on ISBE Test of Academic Proficiency (TAP) or required score on ACT/SAT (ACT plus Writing composite score of 22 with combined Writing and English score of 19 or better; SAT combined score of 1030 or better with Writing score of 450 or better) or scheduled test date
+- Documentation of passing grade on ISBE Test of Academic Proficiency (TAP) or required score on ACT/SAT (Test taken BEFORE September 1, 2015, ACT plus Writing composite score of 22 and combined Writing and English score of 19 or better; Test taken AFTER September 1, 2015, 22 composite score and minimum 16 on Writing; SAT combined score of 1030 or better with Writing score of 450 or better) or scheduled test date.

 - Documentation of passing score in ISBE Content Area Test or scheduled test date

 - Two letters of recommendation from employer(s) and/ or professor(s) at prior institution (in desired certification area for secondary education candidates or content area major for elementary education candidate) for academic and character reference

 - Statement of academic and professional goals (1 -2 pages)